nair0lf32/nair0lf32/template.md

 ##  That med student from 🇧🇯 who also codes (somehow)

-I am a software engineer **wannabe** with some good grasp of Python, Javascript, PHP, Java/Kotlin and a cybersecurity enthusiast.
+I am a software developer **wannabe** with some good grasp of Python, Javascript, PHP, Java/Kotlin and a cybersecurity enthusiast.
 Looking forward to learn Dart/Flutter, Golang...I love learning new things (a bit too much).
 I am a self-learner trying to someday contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
 Welcome to my personal GitHub.
 Here I put my terrible spaghetti code and most of my stuff.